dejimenez21/file-transfer-go/docs/CFTP.md

 ## Messages

-Messaging consists of Requests and Responses, both been used by both the client and the server.
-Each request should get a response indicating if the request was successful.
-Timeouts periods are determined by each system in its configuration.
+There are two types of messages: Requests and File Chunks.
+Request are used for the majority of the cases, while File Chunks are specifically used by the server for delivering files content to clients.

 ### Requests